 Chen Xie, Peiyuan Kang, Johan Cazals, Omar Morales Castelan, Jaona Randrianalisoa, Zhenpeng Qin

 - Haihang Ye, Chance Nowak, Yaning Liu, Yi Li, Tingting Zhang, Leonidas Bleris, Zhenpeng Qin

 Single-Molecule Detection of SARS-CoV-2 by Plasmonic Sensing of Isothermally Amplified Nucleic Acids, medRxiv.
 (2021)

-The Spatiotemporal Evolution of Temperature During Transient Heating of Nanoparticle Arrays, arXiv.
+The Spatiotemporal Evolution of Temperature During Transient Heating of Nanoparticle Arrays, Journal of Heat Transfer.
 (2021)